ExaWorks/job-api-spec/specification.md

 Object? getCustomAttribute(String name);
 ```

 Allows setting/querying of custom attributes.
-Implementations should use a
+Implementations are
-dictionary to implement the custom attributes.
-Additionally, implementations are
+encouraged to make sensible decisions on whether to store some or all of
-encouraged to make sensible decisions on whether to store some or all of the
+the fixed attributes in the same structure as the custom attributes or
-fixed attributes in the same dictionary or not.
-It is, therefore, entirely
+not.
+It is, therefore, entirely possible for
-possible for `getCustomAttribute("duration")` to return a value passed earlier
+`getCustomAttribute("duration")` to return a value passed earlier to
-to `setDuration()`, although the specific custom attribute name need not be
+`setDuration()`, although the specific custom attribute name need not be
 `"duration"`.

 ### TimeInterval